 If technology and business peers within the organization are struggling for the operational bandwidth they need to survive, no one is able to look up from the problems at hand to innovate in serving the customer.
 And without the PMO using solid rules of strategic governance to ensure only the right projects are on-deck, you won’t ever gain a solid, end-to-end process that encompasses KPIs based on customer-obsessed strategies.

-Capturing standardized data with an event-driven end-to-end PPM automation platform empowers everyone to be effective actors in this scenario.
+Capturing standardized data with event-driven, end-to-end PMO Software empowers everyone to be effective actors in this scenario.
 Here are four competencies to lock down to ensure you’re delivering not only on results per project, but on strategy:

 1. Structure.
 When you structure your PMO, make sure that you can trace activities directly from strategic plans and corporate vision—especially as they relate to a customer-obsessed business model.
 According to the white paper, you’ll probably have to structure your funding differently to ensure agility and also ensure you’re using the right data to make investment decisions.
 The structure of your PMO must support these value streams to remain consistent, predictable, and rallied around the customer experience “flag.”